Geodesy at Curtin

 Geodesy is among the oldest of natural sciences, and involves the study of the Earth's shape and gravity field.
 It forms the scientific basis for precise positioning over large areas, navigation, mapping and charting, and studies of the physics and dynamics of the Earth.

-The Centre conducts a diverse range of both pure and applied geodetic research of national and international significance.
+The Group conducts a diverse range of both pure and applied geodetic research of national and international significance.
 Our research programs use state-of-the-art geodetic instrumentation and computer software, and generally involve close collaborative links with other universities, industry and government, both in Australia and overseas.